Activities in Manhattan

 The New York Stock Exchange in the Financial District| ©Hellotickets

 The Financial District, in the heart of Downtown Manhattan, is probably New York's most iconic neighbourhood.
-Its long, narrow streets flanked by towering skyscrapers give you barely a glimpse of the sky, immersing you in the hustle and bustle and stress of those who put in marathon days at work on Wall Street.
+Its long, narrow streets lined with towering skyscrapers give you barely a glimpse of the sky, immersing you in the hustle and bustle and stress of those who put in marathon days at work on Wall Street.

 What to see in the Financial District